borestad/bootstrap/README.md

-# bootstrap
+# bootstrap (or "Automate the shit out of everything")
-Bootstrap setup for my personal server cluster with tons of virtual machines.
+Bootstrap setup for my personal server cluster with tons of "virtual" machines with different flavors of hypervisors like VMWare, KVM, Xen, Proxmox, Docker.

 # Disclaimer
 This account is connected to my sparkleshare account and may not be production ready.